theredsix/cerebellum/README.md

 ## Usage

 Cerebellum is built on two main class abstractions: `BrowserAgent` and `ActionPlanner`.
-The separation of `BrowserAgent` and `Planner` allows for a clear division of responsibilities:
 - The `BrowserAgent` handles the "how" of interacting with the browser
 - The `ActionPlanner` decides the "what" and "why" of the actions to be taken

 ### ActionPlanner

-The ActionPlanner is an abstract class that defines the interface for planning strategies:
+The ActionPlanner is an abstract class that plans navigation strategies:

 - Receives the current state of the webpage (including screenshots).
 - Analyzes the state and determines the next action.